Samkth123/KTH-md/Rocketblocks.md

 Good for gut check, as if 100 with growth 10% per year the investment will double in 7.2years, but it should increase 50% in 3,6 years, 25% in 1,8y osv

+##### Dealing with variable growth figures

+Rate change = 1 + rateQuantity + ratePrice + (rateQuantity * ratePrice)

+rateQuantity sales growth
+ratePrice is price change

+### Market math

+What are the easy multipliers to look.
+These are a good start:

+- If you know 5% of the market is X, you can multiply X against 20
+- If you know 10% of the market is X, you can multiply X against 10
+- If you know 25% of the market is X, you can multiply X against 4
+- If you know 50% of the market is X, you can multiply X against 2
+- If you know 33% of the market is X, you can multiply X against 3
+- If you know 66% of the market is X, you can multiply X against 1.5